lakshrajj/training_polytechnic/Project Euler/readme.md

 you can use my program but please try to understand the logics , Copying program is Fine but just pasting it without knowing how it works is a problem..

+and Sorry About bad Formatting of some program , i will fix that Later
 #peace Out
 ~lrs